All Episodes

 The next thing on Vladimir Putin's agenda is, of course, his big trip to China that he's going to be holding at the end of this week, where he's going to meet with Xi Jinping.

-The relations between Russia and China, of course course, very important.
+The relations between Russia and China, of course, are very important.

-And one of the things that we've seen the Russians do in the run up to that big visit by Vladimir Putin in China is that the Speaker of Russian Parliament, Vyacheslav Volodin, is already on the ground in China, meeting with senior Chinese officials, including Xi Jinping, and saying that those bilateral relations, if anything, are going to become even more important than before.
+And one of the things that we've seen the Russians do in the run-up to that big visit by Vladimir Putin in China is that the speaker of the Russian parliament, Vyacheslav Voludin, is already on the ground in China, meeting with senior Chinese officials, including Xi Jinping, and saying that those bilateral relations, if anything, are going to become even more important than before.

 What we can see right now is China and Russia moving closer together, also in the face, of course, of pressure from the Trump administration, Danny.